pelevesque/MIDI-Make/README.md

 #### note-on

 The note-on method creates a note on.
-It accepts two arguments.
-The first one is required and the note number from 0 to 127.
-The second one is optional and the vol_note-on from 0 to 127.
+It accepts two arguments: The note number from 0 to 127 (required), and the vol_note-on from 0 to 127 (optional).
 The default vol_note-on is the one set by the vol_note-on parameter.
-If vol_note-on is set by this method, it will also set the vol_note-on parameter of the Track class for the next note-on events.
+If vol_note-on is set by this note-on method, it will also set the vol_note-on parameter of the Track class for the next note-on events.

 ```raku
 my $t = Track.new;